Federal Direct Parent Loan for Undergraduate Students (PLUS)

 - Parent borrowers must also complete a Master Promissory Note, which is the borrower's agreement to terms and repayment.

-Prior to disbursement, a federal origination fee of 4.292% is deducted proportionately from each loan payment forwarded to the school by the DL Loan Origination Center (i.e. for every $1,000 borrowed, the student receives $958).
+For loans disbursed on or after October 1, 2014 and before October 1, 2015, a federal origination fee of 4.292% is deducted from each loan payment forwarded to the school by the Direct Loan Origination Center (i.e. for every $1,000 borrowed, the student receives $958).

 If the parent does not pass the PLUS credit check, the parent may still receive the PLUS loan if someone (such as a relative or friend who is able to pass the credit check) agrees to endorse the loan.
 The endorser promises to repay the loan if the parent fails to do so.